-- State and federal grants: Alameda CTC uses local funds (including Measures B and BB) to leverage state Active Transportation Program and federal Transportation Investment Generating Economic Recovery (TIGER) grants, making local money stretch farther and allowing the Commission to deliver transportation solutions earlier than if they had to rely on local funds. - Complete streets: Alameda County Measure BB has a Complete Streets requirement that helps support pedestrian safety and access throughout the County.
-(See following section for more information.)
+- Direct Local Distributions (DLD): DLDs come from three local funding sources (Measure B, Measure BB and the Vehicle Registration Fee) and pay for local transportation improvements.
+Fifteen percent of DLD local streets and roads funds must be used on pedestrian and bicycle investments. - State and federal grants: Alameda CTC uses local funds (including Measures B and BB) to leverage state Active Transportation Program and federal TIGER grants, making local money stretch farther and allowing the Commission to deliver transportation solutions earlier than if they had to rely on local funds. - Complete streets: Alameda County Measure BB has a Complete Streets requirement that helps support pedestrian safety and access throughout the County.
+(See the following section for more information.)